 When we did find them, using them could not have been easier.
 We pulled in similar to how you pull up to a gas pump, walk over to the cable is easier to handle than a gas pump handle, push the button on the handle which causes the battery door S to open, and you plug in the Supercharger cable to the S. I took a video of this, but as it was taken in the middle of the night I’ll have to clean it up some before I post it.

-At just about this time, the local security guard, who had apparently been watching a suspicious car slowly meander its way around the closed outlet center, came over to see why we were there.
-He had never seen an S use the Superchargers before and by the time we finished showing him and wrapping up our discussion, the car had charged up to 65 miles.
-Charging progressed at almost 300 miles for quite a few minutes until it slowed its charge rate (to protect the batteries).
+Just about this time, the local security guard, who had apparently been watching a suspicious car slowly meander it’s way around the closed outlet center, came over to see why we were there.
+He had never seen an S use the Superchargers before and by the time we finished showing him and with the follow-on discussion, the car had already charged up to 65 miles.
+Charging progressed at almost 300 miles for quite a few minutes until it slowed it’s charge rate down (to protect the batteries).
 We only charged to ~180 miles, as that was plenty to be able to make it over to Fremont, and onto Menlo Park.

 Today was quite a day.
 We went from charging on the generally available J1772 Charger at 19 miles/hr to charging on my custom EVSE at 65 miles/hr to charging on a Supercharger at almost 300 miles/hr!
 What a day!